Twisted homological stability for configuration spaces: Proof of twisted homological stability

-Finally, before beginning the proof proper, we mention how a certain local coefficient system pulls back along the maps in \eqref{eMapOfFibrations}.
-The covering space $C_{(k,n-k)}(M,X)\to C_n(M,X)$ corresponds to the subgroup $G_n^k \leq G_n = \pi_1 C_n(M,X)$.
-Recall from Proposition \ref{pDecomp} that $T_n^k$ is a $G_n^k$-module (it is a sub-$G_n^k$-module of $T_n$), so it is a local coefficient system for $C_{(k,n-k)}(M,X)$. \begin{lem} The local coefficient system $T_k^k$ on the right-hand base space pulls back to the local coefficient systems $T_n^k$ and $T_{n+1}^k$ on the total spaces of \eqref{eMapOfFibrations}. \end{lem} \begin{proof} By Lemma \ref{lBijection}, the left-inverse $\pi_k^n$ of $\iota_k^n\colon T_k\to T_n$ restricts to a bijection $T_n^k\to T_k^k$.
+\begin{lem} The local coefficient system $T_k^k$ on the right-hand base space pulls back to the local coefficient systems $T_n^k$ and $T_{n+1}^k$ on the total spaces of \eqref{eMapOfFibrations}. \end{lem}

+\begin{proof} By Lemma \ref{lBijection}, the left-inverse $\pi_k^n$ of $\iota_k^n\colon T_k\to T_n$ restricts to a bijection $T_n^k\to T_k^k$.
 So this is an isomorphism of abelian groups, and it is enough to check that it is equivariant w.r.t.\ the map on $\pi_1$ induced by the composite $\phi^{-1}\circ p\circ f$ in \eqref{eMapOfFibrations}.
 This is true because both $e|_{M}\colon M\emb M$ (which induces $p$) and the diffeomorphism which induces $\phi$ are isotopic to the identity.
-Exactly the same argument works for the right-hand side. \end{proof} \begin{proof}[Proof of Theorem \ref{tMain} \textup{(}except the split-injectivity claim\textup{)}] We need to show that the map
+Exactly the same argument works for the right-hand side. \end{proof}